mountaindust/EponaGC/README.md

 Installation: compiling the solver (necessary unless running Windows x64)
 --------------------

-IF YOU DO NOT PLAN ON EDITING THE SOURCE CODE OF THE SOLVER AND YOU ARE RUNNING WINDOWS x64, IGNORE ALL OF THIS.
+IF YOU DO NOT PLAN ON EDITING THE SOURCE CODE OF THE SOLVER AND YOU ARE RUNNING WINDOWS x64, IGNORE ALL OF THE FOLLOWING.
 I'VE INCLUDED THE BINARY IN THE win_x64 FOLDER (EponaGSolverC.pyd).
 JUST COPY IT OVER INTO THE SAME FOLDER AS EponaGC.py, AND LIVE HAPPILY EVER AFTER.

 In order to run this program, you will need a compiled version of EponaGSolverC.pyx that matches your operating system, placed in the same folder as EponaGC.py.
 I've included one for Windows x64 in win_x64, as that is the operating system I'm currently developing on (I know, I know...).
 Otherwise, assuming Cython is installed on your computer, along with a C compiler that is compatible with Python 2.7, you can do compile using the included setup.py.
 The command is:
 python setup.py build_ext --inplace